 Get a CE Certificate for this edWebinar Learn more

 Do you have challenges finding, selecting, and procuring high quality edtech?
 You’re not alone!
-Join this edWebinar to contribute to the conversation as panelists representing district leaders, school leaders, and product developers discuss their challenges with edtech and the market.
+In this edWebinar, watch the conversation as panelists representing district leaders, school leaders, and product developers discuss their challenges with edtech and the market.
 By sharing the multitude of challenges various roles in the edtech marketplace face, panelists will imagine and propose innovative solutions to design a marketplace that better meets the needs of each stakeholder.

-Most importantly, the panelists will discuss changes to the edtech industry that ensure students receive high quality, research-based instruction from the products they use.
+Most importantly, the panelists discuss changes to the edtech industry that ensure students receive high quality, research-based instruction from the products they use.
 Attend this edWebinar to learn how you can join this movement.
-This presentation will be of interest to preK-12 and higher education teachers, librarians, school and district leaders, researchers, product developers, and entrepreneurs.
-There will be time to get your questions answered at the end of the presentation.
+This recorded presentation will be of interest to preK-12 and higher education teachers, librarians, school and district leaders, researchers, product developers, and entrepreneurs.

 About the Presenters

 Dr. Daryl Diamond is the director of innovative learning in Broward County Public Schools.
 She supervises the district’s instructional technology program, instructional and digital materials adoption and distribution process, library media, gifted and talented students, and the district’s global scholars program.
 She has served as an intern principal and assistant principal at Sheridan Technical College and High School, assistant director of organizational change management for a district-wide ERP implementation, instructional leader of curriculum for Broward Virtual School, and project manager technology and instruction for the district’s office of information and technology.
 She has served on the board of the United States Distance Learning Association and has conducted research for the International Association for K–12 Online Learning (iNACOL).
 She is co-author of the book Digital Solidary in Education (2014).